lsteele2000/GetCleanData-CourseProject/README.md

 Objections will likely be made about my choice of labels for the columns, in particular the use/retention of mixed/camel case and non-alpha characters.
 It's understood that this goes against the party line from the class however
 * the original labels, of which most columns of the tidy table are means, have a consistent naming convention which conveys meaning well
-* it was considered worthwile to maintain easy of back reference to the original columns, particularly taking scripting into account
+* it was considered worthwhile to maintain easy of back reference to the original columns, particularly taking scripting into account
 * all renaming conventions envision made the label much more obscure
 * (as an aside) the argument that variables should be changed to be all lowercase and underscores/hypens removed so that bugs are reduced is an (imo) arbitrary and misguided attempt to patch weakness in R which allow room for such.

 ## Is the transform from the original dataset to the tidyTbl.txt correct ?
 I'm glad you asked.
 R seems to have traps for the unwary.
 I believe it's correct.
-* All steps in the script were implemement so that each stage could be indepentantly examined and validated.
+* All steps in the script were implemement so that each stage could be independently examined and validated.
 * Checks were made against raw data both within R and by external scripting, (at least one such perl script should be in the repo.
 * as an aside, I've yet to hear R and unit test framework mentioned in the same sentence but probably because I haven't been hanging out in the right crowds.